uidaholib/main-web-redesign_draft/content/opportunities/faculty.md

 [Archivist & Special Collections Librarian](http://uidaho.peopleadmin.com/postings/43227){:.btn .btn-lg .btn-outline-pride-gold .btn-block .mb-3}
 [Open Publishing Librarian](http://uidaho.peopleadmin.com/postings/43224){:.btn .btn-lg .btn-outline-pride-gold .btn-block .mb-5}

+The University of Idaho Library is starting 2024 in an exciting place: a successful reorganization and strong support from the university community and administration means that we are poised to welcome three new tenure-track faculty members into our ranks.
+We see these as dynamic, complimentary roles, and welcome candidates to apply to more than one posting matching their experiences.
+If you have any questions about these positions, please don't hesitate to reach out to our team at <library@uidaho.edu>.

+{% include feature/figure.html img="https://www.lib.uidaho.edu/media/faculty/spring_2024_fac_04.jpg" caption="The University of Idaho Library Building" %}

 ## Why Work at the University of Idaho?

 [Our Library](#our-library){:.btn .btn-lg .btn-outline-palouse-green .btn-block .mb-3}
 [Our University](#our-university){:.btn .btn-lg .btn-outline-palouse-green .btn-block .mb-3}
 [Our Community](#our-community){:.btn .btn-lg .btn-outline-palouse-green .btn-block .mb-5}

-{% include feature/figure.html img="https://www.lib.uidaho.edu/media/faculty/spring_2024_fac_05.jpg" caption="Students at the MILL" %}

 ## Our Library

-The University of Idaho Library is starting 2024 in an exciting place: a successful reorganization and strong support from the university community and administration means that we are poised to welcome three new tenure-track faculty members into our ranks.

 Candidates will join an innovative and energetic workplace with an opportunity to develop new roles, establish new programs, work with cutting-edge technology, and collaborate to reimagine data organization at the library.
 The dynamic staff and faculty group at the University of Idaho boasts decades of experience, enhanced by the recent addition of many talented digital, data, and research specialists.

-Our Library faculty regularly publish in top journals, present internationally at important venues, and receive significant grants from agencies including the National Endowment for the Humanities and the Institution for Museum and Library Services.
+Our Library faculty regularly publish in top journals, present internationally at important venues, and receive significant grants from agencies including the National Endowment for the Humanities and the Institution for Museum and Library Services (over one million in the last five years).
 Just as important, our employees are interesting, supportive, kind people dedicated to serving our community while maintaining a healthy work-life balance.

 The U of I Library is well connected in the region as a proud member of the [Orbis Cascade Alliance](https://www.orbiscascade.org/), a consortium of 39 colleges and universities across Oregon, Washington, and Idaho.
 We also stay connected with our academic partners throughout the state as members of the newly established [Network of Idaho Academic Libraries](https://idahoacademiclibraries.org/).